dxe/server/README.md

 ###Attendance App
 A simple [web page](http://dxetech.org/attend) for organizers to create events and mark who attended it in the airtable database.

+###Sync Airtable to Google Groups

+Sync from Airtable to Google Groups.

 ##Background
 ###Build